 October 4 (#2): Joan speaks and gives a dramatic reading at the Starr Commonwealth Founder's Day ceremony in honor of Floyd Starr in Albion, Michigan.

 Also attending the event are Olympic track star Jesse Owens and Pepsi-Cola president James B. Somerall (A native of Albion Michigan).

-The episode is scheduled to begin filming on December 14th and co-starring Larry Hagman and Suzanne Pleshette co-starring with Joan in the episode.
+The episode is scheduled to begin filming on December 14th with Larry Hagman and Suzanne Pleshette co-starring with Joan in the episode.

 December 5: Joan attends the dedication of a new Pepsi-Cola Metropolitan bottling plant in Dallas, Texas.